RoadJDK/Energy-Star-Night-Bot-2021/README.md

 ## FLAGS
 Energy Air won't flag you for using this bot.
+They think they are safe with reCAPTCHA.
+Their not.
 Multiple people has gained alot of tickets with this bot with thousands of attempts.
 Don't worry.
 It takes time.